top of page

 About Me: Image

-Kathryn Aldridge-Morris is a freelance writer and teacher of creative writing and ESOL, living in Bristol, UK.
-Her short fiction has been widely published in online and print literary journals, including Wigleaf Top 50, The Forge Literary Magazine, Aesthetica, New Flash Fiction Review, Pithead Chapel, Flash Frog, Stanchion, Leon Literary Review, South Florida Poetry Journal, Bending Genres, Lunate, Bracken Magazine, Emerge Literary Journal, Janus Literary, Ellipsis Zine, The Phare, Cutbow Quarterly, The Drabble, Gastropoda, Paris Lit Up, The Centifictionist and Underground Overground Magazine.
-Her stories also appear or are forthcoming in seventeen print anthologies, most recently Awakenings: Stories of Body and Consciousness (ELJ Editions, 2023), Fuel: An anthology of prize-winning flash fictions (Fuel Flash, 2023) and Hope is The Thing: An Anthology (Lucent Dreaming, 2023).
+Kathryn Aldridge-Morris is an award-winning writer and creative freelancer, living in Bristol, UK.
+Her short fiction and lyric essays have been widely published in online and print literary journals, including The Forge Literary Magazine, Aesthetica Creative Writing Annual, Fractured Lit, Bending Genres, Stanchion Magazine, Centaur Lit, Splonk, Fictive Dream, New Flash Fiction Review, Pithead Chapel, Flash Frog, South Florida Poetry Journal, Leon Literary Review, Paris Lit Up, Underground Overground Magazine and elsewhere.
+Her work also appears or is forthcoming in over twenty print anthologies, most recently the award-winning ‘Awakenings: Stories of Body and Consciousness’ (ELJ Editions, 2023).

 Besides fiction, she writes ELT textbooks, teacher’s books and online teaching materials, runs community-based workshops in creative writing and writing for wellbeing, and is a freelance trainer for the charity sector working with refugees and people seeking asylum.